imakris/glatter/README.md

 ## GLX Xlib error handler

 When using the GLX WSI, glatter installs a small X error handler the first time GLX is touched, to surface common GLX/Xlib issues.
-To opt out and install your own handler (for example after `XInitThreads()`), define:
+To opt out and install a custom handler (for example after `XInitThreads()`), define:

 ```c
 #define GLATTER_DO_NOT_INSTALL_X_ERROR_HANDLER
 ```

-**Xlib threading:** If your app uses Xlib from multiple threads, you must call `XInitThreads()` **before any Xlib call**.
+**Xlib threading:** If an app uses Xlib from multiple threads, it must call `XInitThreads()` **before any Xlib call**.
-Glatter does not call it for you.
-In multi-threaded Xlib apps, call `XInitThreads()` early (e.g., at program start) and consider `#define GLATTER_DO_NOT_INSTALL_X_ERROR_HANDLER` to install your own handler under your threading model.
+Glatter will not call it.
+In multi-threaded Xlib apps, call `XInitThreads()` early (e.g., at program start) and consider `#define GLATTER_DO_NOT_INSTALL_X_ERROR_HANDLER` to install a custom handler under a specific threading model.

 ---